pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 There are people who swear by homeopathy;
 others stand firmly with science.
 In some minds both ideas coexist, somehow finding harmony.
-During the pandemic, I encountered people who were staunch supporters of science -they understood vaccines, adhered to public health guidelines, and respected scientific institutions.
+I have met people who are staunch supporters of science -they understand vaccines, adhere to public health guidelines, and respect scientific institutions.
-Yet some of them also swore by homeopathy.
+Yet some of them also swear by homeopathy.
 How can a mind harbor both positions without feeling any internal conflict?